mhoe4/liri-node-app/README.md

   2. `movie-this`
   3. `do-what-it-says`

 To execute a command, open up a terminal and navigate to the `liri-node-app` folder where `liri.js` is located.

+Execute: `npm install` to install the required node modules

 Inside the terminal execute one of the following commands: